sumhungyee/telegram_ai_gptq/README.md

 # telegram_ai
 A telegram bot run on a large language model.
 This can run locally on your computer, without the use of any API.

 > **Warning**
-> - This specific version relies on a GPTQ (quantized) model, and will require a LARGE amount of VRAM (>=16GB)
+> - This programme relies on a GPTQ (quantized) model, and will require a larger amount of VRAM (>=16GB)
 > - The provided model (Wizard-Vicuna-13B) is **UNCENSORED**.
 Users are warned that they are responsible for their prompts and all generated texts produced by the bot.
+A censored version exists [here](https://huggingface.co/TheBloke/wizard-vicuna-13B-GPTQ).
 >
 ### Sample Image 1
 ![image](https://github.com/sumhungyee/telegram_ai/assets/113227987/fb7f9124-27db-48ba-8a09-f25ac794236e)